r-lib/devtools/README.md

 ## Referring to a package

 All `devtools` functions as either a path or a name.
-If you specify a name it will first look in `~/documents/name/name` (because that's how I organise my packages), and if not found there it will load `~/.Rpackages` which should be an R list mapping package name to full path.
+If you specify a name it will load `~/.Rpackages`, and try the path given by the default function, if it's not there, it will look up the package name in the list and use that path.

 For example, a small section of my `~/.Rpackages` looks like this:

     list(
+        default = function(x) {
+          file.path("~/documents/", x, x)
+        },

       "describedisplay" = "~/ggobi/describedisplay",
       "tourr" =    "~/documents/tour/tourr",
       "mutatr" = "~/documents/oo/mutatr"